JeffreyRiggle/my-site/content/blog/tcp/index.md

 ---

 # TCP Transport
-* Transmission Control Protocol
-* Second protocol
-* More reliable than UDP
-* Fits into a layered protocol architecture
-* Takes roles in different areas
+As a continuation of the transport layer series, in this blog we will be looking at our second transport layer protocol.
+Now that we have taken a look at UDP and understand its reliability issues its time to look at its more reliable alternative.
+This protocol is the transmission control protocol or TCP for short.
+TCP is ment to be a layered protocol architecture.
+In this case TCP is a layer that builds on IP much like UDP, but TCP is also ment to be extended by other protocols like telnet, FTP and HTTP.
+The philosophy of TCP puts empasis on a couple different roles that TCP plays.

-    * Basic Data Transfer
+## Basic Data Transfer
-        * Able to transfer a continuous stream of octets in each direction by packaging some number of octets into segments for transmission through the internet system.
-        * A push function is defined for when users need to be sure all data they have submitted has been transmitted.
+TCP should be able to transfer a continuous stream of octets in each direction by packaging some number of octets into segments for transmission.
+The availability of a push function should be defined for when users need to be sure all data they have sent has been transmitted.

-    * Reliability
+## Reliability
-        * TCP must recover from data that is damaged, lost, duplicated or delivered out of order.
-        * Sequence numbers and acknowledgements (ACK) are used to handle duplicates, lost packages and delivery order.
-        * Checksums are used to detect damaged segments.
+TCP must be able to recover from data that is damanged, lost, duplicated or delivered out of order.
+This could happen for multiple reasons such as a faulty network connection or switch.
+The reason for loss is not particulary important what is important is that TCP is resiliant to such failures.
+This is one way in which TCP is drastically different from UDP as UDP had no protection of any such problem.
+In order to detect damaged segments a checksum is used.

-    * Flow Control
+## Flow Control
-        * TCP allows the receiver to control the amount of data sent by the sender.
+TCP provides a window.
+This window acts as a sizing mechanism that allows the receiver of data to control the amount of data the sender is allow to send at at time.

-        * This is done with a window.
-    * Multiplexing
+## Multiplexing
-        * In order to allow many processes on a single host to use TCP addresses or ports are used.
-        * The combination of the network and host address from the internet form a socket.
-        * A pair of sockets uniquely identifies a connect.
-        * A socket may be simultaneously used by multiple connections.
-        * Binding of ports to process is handled by the host.
+Since TCP wants to allow multiple processes on a single host to used the protocol, ports are used.
+In this case the host is resposible for binding the ports to the processes.
+The combination of network and host address form a socket.
+This socket acts as the identifier for one end of a TCP connection.
+A pair of sockets makes up a unique connection.
+While a socket identifies one end of a connection it does not have to be used in just one connection.
+A socket can be reused for multiple different connections at the same time.

+## Connections
 * Connections
         * Is the combiniation of sockets, sequence numbers and window sizes.
         * A connection is uniquely specified by a pair of sockets
         * In order for two processes to communicate over TCP they must first establish a connection.
         * When communication is complete the connection is terminated or closed.
         * Since the hosts and network can be unreliable a handshake mechanism with clock-based sequence numbers is used to avoid erroneous initialization of connections.

+## Precedence and Security
     * Precedence and Security
         * Users of TCP may indicate the security and precedence of their communication.
-* Is able to support higher level protocols (Telnet, FTP, HTTP)

 * A Transmission Control Block (TCB) stores information about the connection.
+    * Can see this information using netstat in linux `netstat -at`

 ## Reviewing the network protocol